praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 Determine Available Attributes of an Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a PRAW object, e.g., :class:`.Comment`, :class:`.Message`,
+If you have a asyncpraw object, e.g., :class:`.Comment`, :class:`.Message`,
 :class:`.Redditor`, or :class:`.Submission`, and you want to see what
 attributes are available along with their values, use the built-in
 :py:func:`vars` function of python.
 For example: